It’s been a while since I (Jordan) have posted on here. What happened?

 1. A Proper Google Chrome Extension

-The Google Chrome extension version of the Closet Assistant is the most widely used distribution, but it’s arguably the most complicated to set up except for mobile (I’ll get to that, no worries).
+The Google Chrome extension version of Closet Tools is the most widely used distribution, but it’s arguably the most complicated to set up except for mobile (I’ll get to that, no worries).

-Having to download the app, put your browser in developer mode, and drag to install is not intuitive or a secure way of distributing the assistant.
+Having to download the app, put your browser in developer mode, and drag to install is not intuitive or a secure way of distributing Closet Tools.

 So, in early 2019, I pledge to fix the chrome extension so people can install from the Chrome Web Store instead of downloading it.

 2. Fix Signup.
 Add Profile Page.